Bald Eagle Facts

 exactly one thing we are trying to find out!

 Some eagles don't migrate at all.
 If they live in an area where they can survive all winter (one with plenty of open water and food), they will stay close to their nesting area and not move far at all.
 If they do have to move to find open water and food, generally they will only move as far as they need to find a suitable over-wintering area that meets their needs.
 Young eagles, not yet adults, may move in more random directions than adults who have developed strong habits, returning along the same routes to the same wintering and nesting areas year after year.
 Movement pathways also depend on the season.
 In the spring, adult eagles departing their wintering area usually follow a pretty direct route to their nesting area, wanting to get back quickly to reestablish their territory and initiate breeding.
 In the fall, these eagles are in no such hurry to get back to the wintering area, and take a more leisurely route, not as direct and taking longer.

 Go to the Journey North archives and investigate these things for yourself.
 See how different birds routes differ, and compare the spring and fall routes of the same bird.
 Also, take a look at the route followed by the same bird in different years and see what you can discover: this is what we biologists do!

 A: Absolutely!
-The most important finding we've had, is that, especially with the adult eagles, they exhibit nearly perfect "fidelity" to their wintering sites.
+The most important finding we've had, especially with adult eagles, is that they exhibit nearly perfect fidelity to their wintering sites.
 That is, they return to their same wintering site, over and over again, winter after winter.
 That obviously tells us these areas are extremely important to them, and must be protected if we are to ensure they continue to use these areas for many years to come.
 Such use of research findings is called applied management, and is very important to keeping these populations around.